Frequently Asked Questions

 We are based some distance from Kent, will you travel this far?

 Our Consultants have worked on projects all over the United Kingdom and Europe.
 Distance is no object.
 We have a firm belief that you should use the Consultancy that delivers the highest quality, not the one that is the closest.

 We are looking for training in a subject that you do not mention.
 Can you still help us?

 Our list is not exhaustive.
 If you are looking for training in a specific area, please do contact us and let us know your requirements.

-Because we use a wide range of Associates, it is likely that we have the expertise within the Company to deliver what you are looking for.
+Because we use a wide range of Consultants, it is likely that we have the expertise within the Company to deliver what you are looking for.